 You can publicise your meetings in lots of ways.
 The Public Information Service Manual is available to purchase from the OAGB Literature Service and contains lots of useful information and ideas about this.
 Below are a few suggestions.
-If you have any questions about doing PI in your area, please contact your local Intergroup or the National PI Officer at email@example.com.
+If you have any questions about doing PI in your area, please contact your local Intergroup or email email@example.com.

-For some further ideas on how to do PI for your group, please see this document.
+For some further ideas on how to do PI for your group, please click here.

 For some example posters that your group or Intergroup can use, please see our PI posters page.

-Bulletin BoardsPost notices of OA meetings and special events on community notice boards in shopping centres, grocery stores, local corner shops, libraries, schools, waiting rooms, GP surgeries, health clinics, church halls, your meeting venue, hospitals and other public places where permitted.
+Bulletin BoardsPost notices of OA meetings and special events on community notice boards in shopping centres, supermarkets, local corner shops, libraries, schools, waiting rooms, GP surgeries, health clinics, church halls, your meeting venue, hospitals and other public places where permitted.

-Be prepared for newcomers coming to your meetings by ensuring you have a stock of OA literature, including the Fellowship’s Step by Step newsletters, and consider stocking a selection of Recovery CDs for loan or purchase.
+Be prepared for newcomers coming to your meetings by ensuring you have a stock of OA literature.
 They can also read and listen to members’ shares on this website.
 It’s also important to attend to the general health of your meeting.
 You can do this by having a regular group conscience, focusing on abstinence and working the Twelve Steps within each meeting, and encouraging sponsorship.